 The Company's Bylaws provide that directors shall serve a one-year term.
 Directors are elected to hold office until their successors are elected and qualified, or until resignation or removal in the manner provided in the Company's Bylaws.
-Eleven directors are nominees for election this year and each has consented to serve a one-year term ending in 2017.
+Ten directors are nominees for election this year and each has consented to serve a one-year term ending in 2018.

-Patricia M. Bedient, 62
+Patricia M. Bedient, 63

-Executive Vice President, The Weyerhaeuser Company
+Former Executive Vice President, The Weyerhaeuser Company

-Director of Alaska Air Group since 2004 Audit Committee (Chair) Governance and Nominating Committee
+Director of Alaska Air Group since 2004 Lead Independent Director (beginning May 2016) Audit Committee (Chair until May 2016) Governance and Nominating Committee

 - Financial Expertise

 - Strategic Planning Experience

 - Public Accounting Experience

+- Mergers and Acquisitions

-Ms. Bedient is currently executive vice president for The Weyerhaeuser Company, a publicly traded company and one of the world's largest integrated forest products companies.
-She served as the company's CFO until February 2016.
+Ms. Bedient was executive vice president (until July 2016) for The Weyerhaeuser Company, a publicly traded company and one of the world's largest integrated forest products companies.
+She was the company's CFO until February 2016.
 A certified public accountant (CPA) since 1978, she served as managing partner of the Seattle office of Arthur Andersen LLP prior to joining Weyerhaeuser.
 Ms. Bedient also worked at Andersen's Portland and Boise offices as a partner and as a CPA during her 27-year career with the firm.
 She is a member of the American Institute of CPAs and the Washington Society of CPAs.

-• Suncor Energy, Inc. (appointed in February 2016)
+- Suncor Energy, Inc. - Park Hotels and Resorts (appointed January 2017)

-- · Alaska Airlines and Horizon Air (subsidiaries of Alaska Air Group) - Overlake Hospital Medical Center Board of Trustees - Oregon State University Board of Trustees - University of Washington Foster School of Business Advisory Board - World Forestry Center Executive Board
+- Alaska Airlines, Horizon Air and Virgin America (subsidiaries of Alaska Air Group) - Overlake Hospital Medical Center Board of Trustees - Oregon State University Board of Trustees - · University of Washington Foster School of Business Advisory Board